JoshCodesPhysics/ill_placement_archive/python_scripts/disp_solve/README.md

 # disp_solve

 disp_solve is a script that generates a number of atomic displacement cell files for a crystal compound.
 These displaced unit cell atoms result from enacting a range of uniform electric fields on a system.
 It takes input files from a CRYSTAL simulation to generate the necessary matrices for this displacement calculation.

+__Now accepts .DAT matrix input, and multiple formats of CRYSTAL output file unit cell data (namely the ones seen in the output examples for CuO-P1, CuO-C2, ymno3_d1)__

 ## Installing python 3